cytopia/terraform-aws-iam/README.md

 [![Terraform](https://img.shields.io/badge/Terraform--registry-aws--iam--roles-brightgreen.svg)](https://registry.terraform.io/modules/cytopia/iam-roles/aws/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This Terraform module can create an arbitrary number of IAM roles with policies and trusted entities defined as JSON or templatable json files files.
+This Terraform module can create an arbitrary number of IAM users, roles and policies.
+Roles can additionally be created with inline policies or policy ARN's attached and with trusted entities defined as JSON or templatable json files files.
+Users can also additionally be created with inline policies or policy ARN's attached.

 ## Important note